 - About Us

-For the past 19 years, the Community Foundation of Howard County has participated in the Lilly Endowment Community Scholarship Program.
-With the 2017 awards, the total number of Lilly Endowment Community Scholarships awarded to Howard County residents is 43 with an approximate value of $3.4 million.
+Since 1998, the Community Foundation of Howard County has participated in the Lilly Endowment Community Scholarship Program.
+With the 2022 awards, the total number of Lilly Endowment Community Scholarships awarded to Howard County residents is 51 with an approximate value of $4.2 million.
 View our past recipients

 Lilly Endowment's Motivation: Indiana ranks near the bottom of the 50 states in the percentage of its residents 25 years old who hold a baccalaureate degree.
 Lilly Endowment is confident that the leaders of Indiana communities can rally their fellow residents around efforts to increase the level of educational attainment in our state.

-Eligibility: The program is open to all Indiana residents who have graduated by the end of June 2017, with a diploma from an accredited Indiana high school and who have been accepted to pursue a full-time baccalaureate course of study beginning in the fall of 2017 at an accredited public or private college or university in Indiana.
+Eligibility: The program is open to all Indiana residents who have graduated by the end of June 2022, with a diploma from an accredited Indiana high school and who have been accepted to pursue a full-time baccalaureate course of study beginning in the fall of 2022 at an accredited public or nonprofit private college or university in Indiana.

 View Eligibility Requirements